cortesi/modd/README.md

     daemon +sigterm: devd -m ./tmp
 }
 ```

+The **@dirmods** variable expands to a properly escaped list of all directories
+containing changed files.
+When modd is first run, this includes all directories
+containing matching files.
+So, this meanst that modd will run all tests on
+startup, and then subsequently run the tests only for the affected module
+whenever there's a change.
+There's a corresponding **@mods** variable that contains all changed files.

 Note the *+sigterm* flag to the daemon command.
 When devd receives a SIGHUP
 (the default signal sent by modd), it triggers a browser livereload, rather